clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

 ********

-The Database Reference Stack is integrated, highly-performant, open source, and optimized for 2nd generation Intel® Xeon® Scalable Processors and Intel® Optane™ persistent memory.
+The Database Reference Stack is integrated, highly-performant, open source, and optimized for 2nd generation Intel® Xeon® Scalable processors and Intel® Optane™ persistent memory.
 This open source community release is part of an effort to ensure developers have easy access to the features and functionality of Intel Platforms.